 Despite the rather highbrow content on much of the MHAJ, host Myers is consistently humble in conversing with each guest.
 He makes me desire humility too.

 These days we’re all at risk of having our sensibilities reduced to the one-liners coming from both the left and the right.
 The MHAJ is a welcome antidote.
-I don’t my politics spoon-fed to me with a mixture of knowing winks and inflammatory outrage.
+I don’t want my politics spoon-fed to me with a mixture of knowing winks and inflammatory outrage.

 Furthermore, I don’t want my musical exposure to come only from current trends.
 The MHAJ takes me deep into music history and musicology.
 I do want to know more about quantuum physics even though I can’t quite hang on to everything I learn, and on the MHAJ I’ve learned about it from Sir John Polkinghorne, William Dembski and Stephen Barr.
 I want a celebration of novels and poetry, to hear experts grapple with the marriage issue without snarky epithets aimed at those who disagree.
 I want to apply a thoughtful discipline to my use of technology, to ponder how to appreciate food and wine in a Christian context, and I always want to discover my next good read.